Friday, February 1, 2013

 Mini Italian Sandwiches

-Perfect minis for a party, these sandwiches are layered with provolone cheese, black forest ham, salami and your choice of Italian cold cuts, such as hot capolcolo or mortadella, dressed with creamy Italian dressing, lettuce, tomatoes and olives, if you like.
+Perfect minis for a party, these sandwiches are layered with provolone cheese, black forest ham, salami and your choice of Italian cold cuts, such as hot capolcollo or mortadella, dressed with creamy Italian dressing, lettuce, tomatoes and olives, if you like.

 Mini Italian Sandwiches

-Now, first caveat before I get lectured, this is not intended to be any kind of authentic Italian sub or hoagie, but there was a pizza joint near my Biloxi apartment many years ago, and I was addicted to one of their menu sandwiches, called the Mona Lisa.
-Like a muffuletta, I could get one of those and eat on it for days.
+Now, first caveat before I get lectured, this is not intended to be any kind of authentic Italian sub or hoagie.
+There was a pizza joint near my Biloxi apartment many many years ago, and I was addicted to one of their menu sandwiches, called the Mona Lisa.

-I can't recall if the restaurant was Sicily's Pizza or something else that was in that building before them, but I really loved that sandwich.
 I have no idea how it got the name, but it was pretty much made up of the basic meats that one would consider to be on a classic Italian sandwich, except that instead of being dressed in an olive oil vinaigrette, it was dressed with a creamy Italian dressing.

-Just for the sake of convenience to make it a "recipe," and considering it's Super Bowl weekend, I wrote it for 12 mini sandwiches, but of course you can adjust that to your own prep method.
-For the smaller oblong hoagie type of rolls, you'll need to ask the deli to slice you one slice for each sandwich of provolone cheese, black forest ham, salami, and your choice of any Italian cold cut.
-I used hot capolcolo on half of the sandwiches and mortadella on the others.
+I used hot capocollo on half of the sandwiches and mortadella on the others.
 For a larger po'boy type of roll you'll probably need 4 slices of each, or for smaller dinner sized rolls, you'll probably only need a half slice each.

 These would be a great addition to any party, including your Super Bowl table, whether you go large and slice, or make them on smaller, individual buns, and if you prefer more of a take on a muffuletta, make or pick up some olive salad while you're at it.
 Here's how to build them.